-If you're a rabid college football fan, you're forgiven if you think of this as a possible concept football helmet for a member of the Patriot League, Loyola (MD), though it's actually a lacrosse helmet, of course.
+If you're a rabid college football fan, you're forgiven if you think of this as a possible concept football helmet for a member of the Patriot League, Loyola (MD).
+(Even though it's actually a lacrosse helmet.)

-Why am I looking around for Patriot League expansion candidates to aid in the League's football conference when two of the best possible additions in the league for football are already full-sports members?
+Why am I looking around for outside expansion candidates when two of the best possible additions in the league for football are already full-sports members?

 One had a decidedly modest football history that didn't make that much of a dent on the college football consciousness.
 The other had a rich football history buried by a president that was an ideological zealot.
 Neither sponsor the sport today.

 But both have the facilities, the money, and the conference to do it.
 You can make a very good case that they should be the eighth and ninth football-playing members of the Patriot League.

 Loyola (MD)'s student newspaper, The Greyhound, had an April Fool's article in 2014 in regards to football.

 The article joked that the Greyhounds were going to form a football team to compete in the SEC.

 One anonymous "fan" in the article admitted some apprehension.
 "I don't want our undefeated record to be broken," they said.